 Since arriving here, I have awoken each morning with so much excitement to explore this amazing city.
 Chengdu has beautiful architecture, varied restaurants and shops, and a million and one other activities to enjoy.
-Each night I plan an adventure, and each morning I wake up ready to put my plans into action.
-T,hen each evening, I come home tired and disappointed.
+Each night I plan an adventure, and each morning I wake up ready to put my plans into action… and then each evening, I come home tired and disappointed.
 These aren’t just Jen’s Less Than Totally Epic Adventures, these are Jen’s Laughably Failed Adventures.

-Bad Idea #1: Coming to China During the Lunar New Year
+Bad Idea #1: Coming to Chengdu During the Lunar New Year

 Do not come to China for the Spring Festival.
 It would be like going to Utah only on Sundays or to just about anywhere in the states only on bank holidays.
 The large majority of Chinese are home with their families for the holiday… which lasts two full weeks.
-That means only one in every 15 stores are open, prices are inflated, and all events are on hold.
+That means only one in every 15 stores are open, prices are inflated for anything that is open, buses are limited, and all events are on hold.
 We are living in an enormous ghost town.

 It is difficult to express how strange it feels to walk along a nearly empty eight lane highway between sky scrapers.
 It’s like a scene from a zombie movie, with the survivors making their way down empty, eerily silent streets.
 Sure, the freedom of movement is nice, but it’s a little spooky.
 How is it possible to feel so alone in a place with 14 million residents?